Newly Released Documents Reveal How The Feds Were Monitoring BLM Protests

 In another instance, an “operational readiness bulletin” warning agents to be prepared for possible “vehicle ramming attacks against pedestrians” states that “offenders aligned with violent terrorist extremist ideologies, such as those espoused by the Islamic State of Iraq and al-Sham (ISIS) and al-Qa’ida, probably will increase their use of vehicle ramming attacks.”

-The report references high-profile vehicle-rammings in France, Spain, the UK, and New York City, as well as the 2017 attack in Charlottesville, Virginia, in which a white supremacist killed a protester.
+The report references high-profile vehicle rammings in France, Spain, the UK, and New York City, as well as the 2017 attack in Charlottesville, Virginia, in which a white supremacist killed a protester.
 But the report gets the state wrong, placing Charlottesville in North Carolina, and makes no reference to white supremacy.

 In fact, there would be at least 18 incidents of vehicle rammings during the Black Lives Matter protests, but none tied to Islamic extremists.
-Rather, a Ku Klux Klan leader was convicted of one such June incident in Virginia.
+Rather, a Ku Klux Klan leader was convicted of one such incident in June in Virginia.

-The reports also show that while agents repeatedly attempted to track protest networks through social media — sharing screenshots of Facebook pages and online fliers — there was far less effort to track members of the Boogaloo Boys, a right-wing extremist group linked to the fatal shooting of a federal security guard in Oakland.
+The reports also show that while agents repeatedly attempted to track protest networks through social media — sharing screenshots of Facebook pages and online fliers — there was far less effort to track members of the boogaloo boys, a right-wing extremist group linked to the fatal shooting of a federal security guard in Oakland.

 The only mention of the group comes from a quoted social media post included in a roundup of “recent incidents.”
-Though the post stated, “If someone really wanted to kick off the boogaloo, now would be the time to fire some shots and frame the crowd around you as responsible,” the report provides no additional context, listing the post as a line item alongside incidents of vandalism, looting, and “Civil rights activists visited Minneapolis and called for nationwide demonstrations to continue.”
+The post stated, “If someone really wanted to kick off the boogaloo, now would be the time to fire some shots and frame the crowd around you as responsible,” though the report provides no additional context, listing the post as a line item alongside incidents of vandalism, looting, and “Civil rights activists visited Minneapolis and called for nationwide demonstrations to continue.”

-Records show that top agency officials were aware of the sensitive situation they were tasked with handling.
+Records show that top agency officials were aware of the sensitive situation that they were tasked with handling.
 A report on May 27, two days after Floyd’s death, indicated that FPS agents underwent a “First Amendment Pre-Event Briefing.”

 In an email to agents two days later, an FPS official, whose name is redacted in the documents, wrote that he wanted “to remind” them of their constitutional duty to ensure people’s right to free speech, no matter the “reasons for the protests.”
 “Property can be replaced, lives cannot,” the email stated.
 “Remain calm and professional at all times.”

-When the US Park Police requested that FPS send officers to help them manage protests in Washington DC, it wasn’t initially clear to FPS officials whether they were legally able to assist.
+When the US Park Police requested that the FPS send officers to help them manage protests in Washington, DC, it wasn’t initially clear to FPS officials whether they were legally able to assist.

 “Lawyers, do we have the authority/jurisdiction to assist the Park Police at the federal owned Lafayette Park?”
-Kris Cline, principal deputy director of the Federal Protective Services, asked in a May 30 email.
+Kris Cline, principal deputy director of the FPS, asked in a May 30 email.

-The response, four minutes later from an attorney advisor for FPS, is redacted from the document.
+The response, four minutes later from an attorney adviser for the FPS, is redacted from the document.

 -